Skip to main content

 About Philippe Fauchet

-Verdict: A Michelin-starred creative kitchen in rural Liège — worth the effort to book
+Verdict: A Michelin-starred creative kitchen in rural Liège; worth the effort to book

 The Restaurant

 Philippe Fauchet operates from a residential address on Rue de Warfée, which sets the tone immediately: this is not a grand hotel dining room or a city-centre showpiece.
 The atmosphere runs warm and personal rather than ceremonial.
 Expect a room that feels more like an intimate private house than a formal restaurant, with the energy that comes from a chef who actively engages with guests.
-The noise level is low — conversation is easy, tables are not cramped together, and the pace of service is unhurried.
+The noise level is low; conversation is easy, tables are not cramped together, the pace of service is unhurried.
 For a first visit, that atmosphere is a significant part of the appeal: you are not sitting in a high-pressure, performance-dining environment.
 The mood is convivial and the space rewards taking your time.

 The cooking has shifted meaningfully over the years.
 Philippe Fauchet built an early reputation on exotic spices and aromatic herbs, but the kitchen has moved decisively toward regional produce from small artisanal farmers.
 That transition matters for how you should read the menu.
 This is not a restaurant where the chef is chasing global ingredient trends.
 The creativity here is applied to what arrives from local growers, which means the menu rotates with the seasons and what you eat in spring will look and taste markedly different from an autumn visit.
 In 2012, Fauchet was among the first chefs in Wallonia to win the title Leading Vegetable Restaurant in Wallonia, a credential that signals the kitchen's structural emphasis on vegetables, even if the full menu is not exclusively plant-based.
 The Star Wine List White Star recognition (published August 2024) adds further weight to the wine programme as a serious component of the experience, not an afterthought.